Iain Connell

 Iain Connell (born 10 August 1976) is a Scottish comedian and actor known for his work alongside fellow comedian Robert Florence.
 His acting credits include Legit, Rab C. Nesbitt and most notably Burnistoun.

-He has written for many successful Scottish comedies such as Legit, Empty and, along with Robert Florence, Burnistoun'.
-He has done other things too such as make a couple songs realesed on Spotify under the name Iain Connell and regularly posts on his social media.
+He has written for many successful Scottish comedies such as Legit, Empty and, along with Robert Florence, Burnistoun.
+He has released songs on Spotify under the name Iain Connell and regularly posts on his social media.